bfanselow/pGaaS/README.md

  * geojson==2.5.0
  * Shapely==1.7.0
  * pytest==5.3.5
+ * Flask==1.1.1 (auto-installs lots of other pkgs)

 ## Notes:
 * Shapley appears to not enforce the August 2016 (GeoJSON) IETF specification - validating objects from the old informal 2008 spec.
-Some of the geoJSON objects used in testing will pass but should techncially fail the "right-hand rule"
+Some of the GeoJSON objects used in testing will pass validation but should techncially fail the "right-hand rule".
 * GeoJSON files for states (colorado, wyoming, montana) from https://eric.clst.org/tech/usgeojson/

 ## Setup